The wedding guide: how to pull off your outfit (1/4)

 How to wear a bow tie to a wedding?

-That's it, it's said.
+There you have it.
 But it doesn't really say how to do it.

 Otherwise, to wear a bow tie to a wedding:

-• Don't match it especially to your cover
+• Don't match it to your cover

 • Wear a jacket with

-winston churchill suit men black bow tie
+winston churchill men's suit black bow tie

 © Photo by Carl Mydans/The LIFE Picture Collection/Getty Images